Course overview

 - property market analysis.

 In this competitive industry, connections can be everything.
-You will learn from teachers who are experienced in their fields, benefiting from the latest ideas and strategies and their existing professional networks.
-Plus, you will develop your own industry connections, with work placement opportunities where you will gain valuable, hands-on experience in this dynamic industry.
+You will learn from teachers who are experienced in their fields, benefiting from the latest ideas and strategies as well as their existing professional networks.
+Plus, you will develop your own industry connections through work placement opportunities, gaining valuable, hands-on experience in this dynamic industry.

 - Award granted